Fuck for Satan (2013)

-Based on this data, one may conclude that the adventure should therefore receive a 10, on the premise it manages to achieve all of its design goals, but unfortunately Raggi forgot to include objective 0) to make people have an enjoyable time and thus we are stuck with this.
+Based on this data, one may conclude that the adventure should therefore receive a 10, on the premise it manages to achieve all of its design goals, but unfortunately Raggi forgot to include objective 0) To make people have an enjoyable time and thus we are stuck with this shitshow.

-Anyway, something is rotten in the Swiss village of Schwarzton.
+Something is rotten in the Swiss village of Schwarzton.
 20 days ago, a mysterious meteor struck the ground and some livestock, and eventually children have started to disappear.
-The villagers are farmers but are otherwise not expounded upon.
+The villagers are farmers but are otherwise not expanded upon.
 The point is that there is no reward, save some elligable farmers daughters (and sons, though this is less appealing the adventure states, correctly).
 The adventure recommends you let an old man in a tavern contract the adventurers (true to form), and provides exposition in a somewhat funny rant by an old man.

 “Missing young people?
 Yeah, I heard those rumors, but I wouldn’t believe them.
 See, all those rumors were started by the shepherds out in the hills, and I don’t trust those shepherds.
 They are not honest men.
 If they were, they’d work their land instead of just walking all over it.
 If you ask me, I think they’re all just looking for an excuse to screw sheep all day long.
 Awfully suspicious that these people would disappear into the hills with no human companionship, hmmm?
 And they get so jealous when you touch one of their precious sheep.
 Yeah, they’re always looking to say something that will distract you from the truth.”